codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/migration.rst

 need to go and run them.
 You would also have to keep track of which changes need to be run against the production machines next time you deploy.

-The database table **migration** tracks which migrations have already been run so all you have to do is make sure your migrations are in place and call ``$migration->latest()`` to bring the database up to the most recent state.
+The database table **migrations** tracks which migrations have already been run so all you have to do is make sure your migrations are in place and call ``$migration->latest()`` to bring the database up to the most recent state.
 You can also use ``$migration->setNamespace(null)->latest()`` to